Corey Moore (safety)

-Corey Moore (born January 28, 1993) is an American former professional football safety who played for the Houston Texans and Indianapolis Colts of the National Football League (NFL).
+Corey Moore (born January 28, 1993) is an American former professional football player who was a safety for the Houston Texans and Indianapolis Colts of the National Football League (NFL).
 He lettered in football, basketball and track at Griffin High School in Griffin, Georgia.
 In football, he earned SuperPrep All-American honors and played in the U.S. Army All-American Bowl.
-He then played college football at Georgia, where he was a four-year letterman.
+He then played college football for the Georgia Bulldogs, where he was a four-year letterman.
 Moore played in 50 games during his college career, recording 76 tackles, one sack, two interceptions and three pass breakups.
 He signed with the Houston Texans after going undrafted in the 2015 NFL draft.
 He played in 31 regular season games, starting 11, for the Texans from 2015 to 2017, and appeared in 15 regular season games for the Colts in 2018.
 He also appeared in playoff games for both the Texans and Colts.
 Moore later played for the Tampa Bay Vipers of the XFL in 2020.